dscv3-universal-resources/dscv3-universal-resources-docs/docs/catalog/win32service/about_win32service.md

 ## Short description

-The Win32Service resource in PowerShell DSC allows you to manage Windows services.
+The Win32Service resource in Microsoft DSC v3 allows you to manage Windows services.

 ## Description